CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

    Require at least this number of accesses to the record per automatic update.
    It serves as a guarantee that prefetching will not significantly increase the traffic to authoritative servers.

-   Let us denote the min-accesses-per-update by k.
+   Let us denote the :option:`min-accesses-per-update <cache/prefetch/min-accesses-per-update: <float>>` by k.
    If we refresh the record for the first time, it means that at most one of those k accesses caused a normal update and we initiate the other one.